midu16/rhcos-layering/simple-kmod/README.md

 ## Purpose

-In this section we are going to compare DriverToolKit, RHCOS-Layering and KernelModuleManager-Operator from the following perspectives:
+In this section we are going to compare DriverToolKit, RHCOS-Layering and KernelModuleManagement-Operator from the following perspectives:

 - Features
 - Cluster resource consumptions